 - If needed, drain off any excess grease and return the inner pot back to the Instant Pot.

-- Saute for 2-3 minutes or until the mushrooms just begin to soften and then turn the pressure cooker off.
+- To the browned meat, add mushrooms and the minced garlic and saute for 2-3 minutes or until the mushrooms just begin to soften.

 - Add the noodles and gently push them into the sauce to submerge.
 It is okay if the noodles aren't completely submerged in the liquid, but use care to push down the noodles so at least a portion of all the noodles are touching the beef stock.

 - Once cook time has elapsed, let the pressure release naturally for 5 minutes.
+This is the perfect amount of time to cook the egg noodles through perfectly.

 - Serve immediately.

-- Reheating: To reheat the stroganoff, I suggest adding a bit of stock or water to keep the noodles moist and reheat in the microwave.
+Leftover Instant Pot Stroganoff can be stored in an airtight container for up to 3 days in the refrigerator.
+To reheat the stroganoff, I suggest adding a bit of stock or water to keep the noodles moist and reheat in the microwave in a heat safe dish until warmed through.

 More Instant Pot Beef Recipes